We live in a world of unplumbed wonder

 Pete SupermanReturns will solve the GlobalWarming issue you were so interested in months ago?
 Will he address GlobalDimming too?

-Um, it's a movie review.
+Um, that's a movie review.
 You know, light entertainment for children.
 You have children.
 They might enjoy it too.
 But if you think the world dying is a big joke, you're part of the problem.
 Sorry to be harsh, but, you know, there's really extremely bad shit going on.
 GrandOpenSourceProject

 s might be part of a solution for same.
 But fuck, I'm just a little guy with problems of my own.
 If it's presumptuous of me to give a toss about the larger crap, fuck me, I'm sorry as hell about that.